RULES OF THE ROAD

 Never ride between light rail or streetcar tracks – and cross them at a right angle to avoid catching your wheel.

 Like motor vehicles, bicyclists must yield the right of way to pedestrians when the law requires it, such as at crosswalks and intersections.
 If you have the light, use your bell to alert pedestrians of your presence when necessary.
+Remember others may not be aware that you are coming.

 Bicyclists are required to use hand signals to let others know where they’re going.
 Stick your left arm straight out to indicate a left turn.
 For a right turn, extend your right arm straight out, or raise your left arm and bend it upward at the elbow.